cybersecurity-projects/Threat-model/README.md

 Payment Threat Model.docx: The complete threat model document.

-PaymentProcess-ThreatModel.json: OWASP dragon file for visual representation of the payment process data flow .
+PaymentProcess-ThreatModel.json: OWASP dragon file for visual representation of the payment process data flow.

+Image of Threat model certification (Microsoft/Cybrary).png

 README.md: This file, providing an overview of the project.

 # Steps to Use:
 -Download json file